microsoft/Microsoft365DSC/docs/docs/concepts/personas.md

 # Personas

 This article describes the personas we've identified for Microsoft365DSC and provides additional insights about what each one is trying to achieve and how we recommend they configure authentication.
-For each personas, we provide the permissions that are required to either deploy configuration changes (including creating new instances of components) and to backup and monitor these configuration settings.
+For each persona, we provide the permissions that are required to either deploy configuration changes (including creating new instances of components) and to backup and monitor these configuration settings.
 If you are only interested in taking snapshots/backups of current configuration settings or to monitor existing settings for configuration drifts, than only read-only permissions are required (with some exceptions).
 On the other hand, if you are trying to create new instances of components (e.g., new policy) or to update existing ones, then write permissions will also be needed on top of the read permissions.

 <p>As mentioned in our User Guide section, there are three main types of authentication allowed in Microsoft365DSC:
 <ul>